puppetlabs/puppetlabs-ibm_installation_manager/REFERENCE.md

 ##### `options`

-Any custom options to pass to the 'imcl' tool for installing the package
+Any custom options to pass to the 'imcl' tool for installing the package.

 ##### `user`

 The user to run the 'imcl' command as.
-Defaults to 'root'

 Default value: root